 Violation of Law or Regulation.

+And so, back to principle #1.
 Here is where the war of clashing interests is normally fought.
 As above in the example of the offended homeowners, most regulation of personal conduct is grounded in the desire of the conventional majority to regulate what they consider to be deviant behavior – within the bounds of Liberty and the United States Constitution.
-Why, for example, did a majority of congressional legislators vote in favor of a ban on alcoholic beverages in 1917?
+Why, for example, did a majority of congressional legislators and a majority of voters in two-thirds of the states vote in favor of a ban on alcoholic beverages in 1917?
 The eighteenth Amendment to the Constitution (Prohibition) was an extreme action by the conventional majority.
 It was not enough to pass local laws limiting the days of the week or the hours of the day that taverns could be open.
 It was not enough for individuals wanting to live in a “dry” community to self-select into them and enforce restrictions on their own limited geography, leaving individuals free to cross into the next town or county to buy or consume liquor.
 No, here the conventional majority felt strongly that liquor consumption was such a scourge to society as a whole that it should be completely banned and that the individual Liberty interest of those wishing to consume was insufficient to permit any deviation.

 Ultimately, the ban on alcohol created more crime, failed to reform most alcoholics, and created more societal problems than it solved.
 Sixteen years later, it was repealed.
-Prohibition is an extreme example, but still illustrative of how the conventional majority is often successful in using the law to regulate behavior in a way that perpetuates the majority’s views.
+Prohibition is an extreme example, but still illustrative of how the conventional majority is often successful in using the law to regulate behavior in a way that perpetuates the majority’s views — and how disastrous the consequences can be.

 Why is prostitution generally prohibited by law (except in a few places) in the United States?
 Is there a Liberty interest in being free to have sex?
 Certainly.
 Is there a Liberty interest in being able to earn money through any lawful occupation you choose?
 Of course.
 Is there a market for customers who would like to be able to have sex without the need for marriage, romance, and emotional attachments, and a market for people willing to provide that service?
 You betcha.
 Does the activity inflict harm on other people, or violate the rights of others?
-No. Does it harm the planet?
+No (if legal and regulated to avoid involuntary participation or adverse conditions).
+Does it harm the planet?
 No. So, by the definitions of this essay, our Liberty interests in permitting legal sex-for-hire would seem to overwhelm any objections.
-And yet, the conventional majority has determined that promoting prostitution is a bad idea (although acknowledging that it happens regularly and that it is legal in some places) and has succeeded in promulgating and perpetuating those laws.
+And yet, the conventional majority has determined that promoting a legal sex industry is a bad idea (although acknowledging that it happens regularly and that it is legal in some places) and has succeeded in promulgating and perpetuating those laws.
 Why?

-Opponents of legalized sex-for-hire provide many arguments for why the practice has negative side-effects, but most of the arguments are circular in that they exist only because the activity is illegal.
-The abuse of female prostitutes by their pimps and captors, the potential spread of sexually transmitted diseases, and links between prostitution and other criminal activity are all non-existent in legal brothels, and would be isolated instances in a fully free-market sex trade environment.
-Empirical experience in countries where sex trade is lawful bear this out, and regulation rather than prohibition would be a far superior solution to the problems, since the very criminalization of the activity makes it much harder for prostitutes to seek help.
+Opponents of legalized sex-for-hire provide many arguments for why the practice has negative side-effects, but most of the arguments are circular in that the negative side-effects exist only because the activity is illegal.
+The abuse of female sex workers by their pimps and captors, the potential spread of sexually transmitted diseases, and links between prostitution and other criminal activity are all non-existent in legal brothels and would be isolated instances in a fully free-market sex trade environment.
+Empirical experience in countries where sex trade is lawful bear this out, and regulation rather than prohibition would be a far superior solution to the problems, since the very criminalization of the activity makes it much harder for sex workers to seek help.
 But, at bottom the conventional majority see prostitution as a threat to “moral” behavior.
 Available sex-for-hire would, in their view, encourage adultery, weaken marriages, lead to more divorce, corrupt children, and violate moral-religious notions of properly restricted sexual activity (within a marriage).
 All these objections, of course, are founded in the fundamental objective of perpetuating the conventional majority’s view of “proper” conduct.
-None of the grounds for objection are the bases for infringement on Liberty.
+None of the grounds for objection are legitimate bases for infringements on Liberty.

-Adultery is to be discouraged only to the extent that one view it as a “sin” based on religious teachings.
-The perpetuation of marriages and the lessening of divorces is unquestionably a superior situation for the family members involved, but it assumes that every person should be part of a married family unit and that married men who have easier access to sex-for-hire will take advantage and that when not limited to the marital bed for sex, men will tend to divorce.
-But, with the current divorce rate as high as 50% one has to wonder whether those underlying assumptions hold any water at all.
+Adultery is also discouraged, but only to the extent that some view it as a “sin” based on religious teachings or otherwise “wrong” based on philosophical beliefs about the value of in-wedlock-only sex.
+The perpetuation of marriages and the lessening of divorces is unquestionably a superior situation for the family members involved.
+But the arguments against free sex-trade assume that every person should be part of a married family unit and that married men who have easier access to sex-for-hire will take advantage and that, when not limited to the marital bed for sex, men will tend to divorce.
+But, with the current divorce rate as high as 50%, one has to wonder whether those underlying assumptions hold any water at all.
 And in the age of the internet and the current state of movies and television, the idea that children would be corrupted and become morally damaged by the knowledge that sex-for-hire was available to them after they turn 21 is dubious.
 No, fundamentally the prohibition is a carry-over of religious principles and the idea that to regulate personal behavior toward conventional norms – forcing men and women into marriages that will produce children as the only way to “acceptably” get sex – is an advantage to the society as a whole.
-This is majoritarianism at its finest.
-Goal-oriented and well intentioned.
+This is majoritarianism at its finest; goal-oriented and well intentioned.
 But we all know where the road of good intentions leads.

 The Societal Response to Lawful Deviant Behavior

-But lest we forget that having a right does not guarantee the Wandering Pursuer the ultimate goal of happiness.
-Laws can restrict and can ban oppression, but people cannot be forced to accept non-conforming behavior.
+But we must not forget that having a right does not guarantee the Wandering Pursuer the ultimate goal of happiness.
+Laws can ban oppression and harassment, but people cannot be forced to accept non-conforming behavior.
 The conventional majority are free within their own Liberty to act (or not) based on their circumstances and beliefs.
 Actual change in attitudes (see smoking) are generally slow and evolutionary.

 Take adultery.
-Certainly proscribed by biblical law, and written into the legal codes of many countries, the act of adultery (whether any sexual intercourse outside of wedlock, or merely sex outside of the marriage by a married person) was considered morally wrong even if not illegal by the conventional majority.
+Adultery is proscribed by biblical law — and not the peripheral laws like the prohibition on mixing milk and meat or having homosexual sex — but the Big Ten.
+That biblical prohibition was written into the legal codes of many countries, where the act of adultery (whether any sexual intercourse outside of wedlock, or merely sex outside of the marriage by a married person) was considered morally wrong even if not illegal by the conventional majority.
 Thus, being caught in an act of infidelity would subject the adulterer to scorn and ostracism (e.g., The Scarlet Letter) and would subject the secret adulterer to blackmail in order to hide the transgression (e.g., Alexander Hamilton).
 Even after the last laws against adultery were expunged from the books, in many social circles the act was still effectively prohibited by social pressures.
 A woman who slept around would be shunned, and a man who cheated on his wife would be disgraced.
 Teachers, preachers, and politicians could count on losing their jobs because of the social stigma attached to the moral crime.
-In this way, the society dictates behavior even when the law does not or cannot.
-If you want to be part of that society, you must conform to the expectations of the group or risk being expelled from the group.
+(You will immediately note that this particular bit of moral outrage has, in recent years, seen an unusually rapid change, to the point that many politicians, even those on the right whose platforms are based on “family values” and religious-based morality, are no longer embarrassed by their adultery and seem not to lose votes from their constituents.
+Twenty years ago, such a metamorphosis was unthinkable, and yet our societal norms sometimes change quickly.)
+In this way, society dictates behavior even when the law does not or cannot.
+If you want to be part of that society, you must conform to the expectations of the group or risk being shunned (or not invited in).

-Thus, the pursuit of happiness and the rights of Liberty for the Wandering Pursuer come with some risk, which is appropriate.
+Thus, the pursuit of happiness and the rights of Liberty for the Wandering Pursuer come with societal risk, which is appropriate.

 In some historical situations, a warped argument based on this Liberty principle has been used to justify systemic discrimination.
 During the many years in which Black Americans were lawfully discriminated against, one argument was that in a free country the White population was free to decide that it wanted to associate only with other White people, and restrictions on where Blacks could eat, sleep, drink, and pee were justified as within the rights of the Whites not to be offended by the presence of the Blacks, or simply their right to free association.
 To a point, this argument is correct, but only to a point.
 And over the years, the pressure put on by the conventional majority has changed the practices of many organizations that still have the right to discriminate.

-But, as legislation has evolved, those holding themselves out to the public as a place of public accommodation may not de facto discrimination and be segregated.
+As legislation has evolved, those holding themselves out to the public as a place of public accommodation may not discriminate by providing advantages and access to some groups, while excluding others.
 Such segregation unquestionably demeans and disadvantages the oppressed minority and is now legally prohibited because it infringes on the rights of others and in a real sense inflicts harm on others.
 Here, in many cases, the United States has evolved to a place where the conventional majority recognizes these truths and rights in a way that they have become mainstream and not at all deviant.
+Yet, there are still fierce arguments about whether retailers may refuse to perform services for people whose beliefs, politics, or behavior they find objectionable.
+Here again is the cusp between the rights of different individuals.

 Homosexuality and the LGBT Community

-It’s really amazing how the conventional majority feel threatened by any deviation from what they consider normal.
-The current spate of legislation targeting the transgender community regarding the use of public bathrooms is a classic example.
+It is amazing (and at times unfathomable) how the conventional majority feel threatened by any deviation from what they consider normal.
+The current spate of legislation targeting the transgender community regarding the use of public bathrooms or participation in recreational sports is a classic example.
 There is no problem associated with public bathroom use by transgender people.
 Any man can dress as a woman, go into a public women’s room, take a dump, wash up, and leave, without anyone knowing or caring.
 There is no gender police officer at the door doing a crotch check on all incoming patrons.
 The same goes for a woman who wants to disguise as a man and go into a men’s room.
-It’s just not an issue.
+It’s just not an issue (although using the urinal might present a challenge).

 Religion and Liberty

 This is a great argument, provided that (1) you accept that laws governing personal behavior listed in the Bible should be followed by everyone in a secular society and should be enforced against everyone by the government regardless of individual religious beliefs or lack of beliefs, and (2) you accept that ALL the laws governing personal behavior in the Bible should be followed by everyone.
-Naturally, the first tenant is contrary to the first amendment right to free exercise of religion as well as the basic concept of personal Liberty – the government should never deny rights to an individual because that individual does not accept some doctrine of one particular religion.
-But the second tenant is more important here, since the Bible contains 613 laws governing personal behavior, and the people seeking to enforce ONE of them as the basis for denial of rights to gay couples do not abide by the vast majority of the other 612.
+Naturally, the first tenant is contrary to the first amendment right to free exercise of religion as well as the basic concept of personal Liberty.
+The government should never deny rights to an individual because that individual does not accept some doctrine of one particular religion.
+But the second tenant is more important here, since the Bible contains 613 laws governing personal behavior, and the people seeking to enforce ONE of them as the basis for denial of rights to gay couples almost certainly do not abide by the vast majority of the other 612.
 Biblical law mandates animal sacrifice, dictates that women are the property of their fathers or husbands, orders that adulterous couples be stoned to death, and allows a disobedient daughter to be sold into slavery by a disapproving father – among many other things.
-The Bible forbids the consumption of non-Kosher food, and the Torah (the first five books of the Bible) dictate the observance of holidays, fasts, and observances associated with the Biblical events (Yom Kippur, Passover, etc.) that are not subject to any discretion, and yet Christians fail to follow them based on the idea that those “old” testament ideas were superseded by the arrival on the scene of Jesus.
-And yet, those same Christians will selectively cite to old testament “law” when it suits their interests as the justification for their bigotry and discrimination.
+The Bible forbids the consumption of non-Kosher food, and the Torah (the first five books of the Bible) dictate the observance of holidays, fasts, and rituals associated with the Biblical events (Yom Kippur, Passover, etc.) that are not subject to any discretion.
+And yet, Christians fail to follow them based on the idea that those “old” testament ideas were superseded by the arrival on the scene of Jesus.
+Those same Christians will selectively cite to old testament “law” when it suits their interests as the justification for their bigotry and discrimination.

 Except when it is helpful to cite to “God’s will” as the justification for your bigotry.
 How convenient.